pplu/aws-sdk-perl/README.md

 Thanks
 ================

+CAPSiDE (http://www.capside.com) for letting Paws be contributed in an open source model and giving me time to build and maintain it regularly

 Luis Alberto Gimenez (@agimenez) for
  - The git-fu cleaning up the "pull other sdks" code
  - Credential Providers code